 Org Management

-On DNAnexus, several users can form an organization, which is an entity with a common pool of funds that all users can draw from.
-All projects billed to that organization (as well as all jobs that are run in those projects) will incur charges using the same pool of funds, regardless of user.
+On the DNAnexus Platform, users can form an organization, which is an entity with a common pool of funds that all users can draw from.
+All projects billed to that organization (as well as all jobs that run in those projects) incur charges using the same pool of funds, regardless of user.

 Org Admin Guide